LIFE GROUPS SERMON & DISCUSSION GUIDE

 1. Looking back at your notes from this week’s teaching, was there anything that particularly caught your attention, challenged, or confused you?

-1. What does this passage say about the character of God?
+2. What does this passage say about our broken human condition?

 DIGGING DEEPER